DevTeam/Pure.DI/readme/FooterTemplate.md

 ### Resolve

-By default a set of four _Resolve_ methods are generated within generated composition class.
+By default a set of four _Resolve_ methods are generated:

 ```c#
 public T Resolve<T>() { ... }